 Domestic violence and sexual assault are usually seen as adult issues, but they can have devastating effects on children.
 It is a mistake to assume that just because children are too young to understand adult violence or too young to know what sex is, they are not affected by abuse.
 Children who are exposed to domestic violence or who are sexually abused have the best hope of recovery if there is an adult nearby who will listen, believe, and care enough to act.
-If you or someone you love needs help, please do not hesitate to call us at 724-836-1122 or 1-888-832-2272.
+If you or someone you love needs help, please do not hesitate to call us at 1-888-832-2272.

 Children and Domestic Violence

 Accidental injury is always a risk for any child who is present during a violent incident, but all too often children are intended victims as well.
 The batterer may want to punish a partner by hurting the children, or may hurt the children simply because they are there.